SpaYco/S.S.B/README.md

 > Super Simple Bot

-This Is A Discord Bot Made With The Ruby Language and DiscordRb Frameworkd
+This Is A Discord Bot Made With The Ruby Language and DiscordRb Frameworke

 ## Built With